opendistro-for-elasticsearch/index-management-kibana-plugin/README.md

 - `yarn start`

-  Starts Kibana and includes this plugin.
+  - Starts Kibana and includes this plugin.
 Kibana will be available on `localhost:5601`.
+  - You must have Elasticsearch running with the Index Management plugin

+## Test

+There are unit/stubbed integration tests and cypress e2e/integration tests.
+To run the cypress tests, you must have both Elasticsearch and Kibana running with the Index Management plugin running.

 - `yarn test:jest`

   Runs the plugin tests.

+- `yarn run cypress open`

+  - Opens the Cypress test runner

+- `yarn run cypress run`

+  - Runs the Cypress test runner

 ## Contributing to Open Distro for Elasticsearch Index Management Kibana